 They created a number of good chances and could easily have won the game, but like the return fixture’s 3-3 draw at the Ramon Sanchez Pizjuan, individual defensive lapses cost them three points – a recurring theme not rectified until the arrivals of Virgil van Dijk and Alisson.

 Joe Gomez’s late red card wrapped up a disappointing night.

-Adam Lallana, Joel Matip and even Danny Ings all featured for Liverpool as Mohamed Salah, Van Dijk and Alex Oxlade-Chamberlain were afforded rests.
+Adam Lallana, an out-of-favour at the time Joel Matip and even Danny Ings all featured for Liverpool as Mohamed Salah, Van Dijk and Alex Oxlade-Chamberlain were afforded rests.